 Step 3: Mix Wet Ingredients

-Step 4: Stir Wet and Dry to Create Batter
+Step 4: Create Batter

 Step 5: Bake

-I hope you enjoy this recipe!
-If you make it, please rate and comment below so others benefit from your experience.
+If you make this recipe, please rate and comment below to help others benefit from your experience!

 Vegan Gingerbread Loaf